 Q: How many times can I use the J-CLIP before it wears out?

-A: Based on the design (interference/clearance fits, release angles, overall geometry), material type and hardness, both the J-CLIP and J-STRIP should work well for more than 5,000 cycles.
+A: Based on the design (interference/clearance fits, release angles, overall geometry), material type and hardness, all our speedloaders and strips should work well for more than 5,000 cycles.
 Our product engineer says 10,000 cycles.
 Test samples have been tested for more than 2,000 cycles with no noticeable change in performance.
 Unfortunately, polyurethane rubber will slowly dry out and become stiffer over two years or more.
 This is just the nature of polyurethane rubber.

 Q: When will your 6 shot K-Frame speed loaders be available and will they fit the Taurus 856?

 A: The K-PAK is now available.
 We have not tested these products on all K-frame size revolvers, but we know they fit well with S&W K-Frames, Taurus K-Frame size .357, Kimber K6s, Colt Detective, Colt King Cobra, and the Taurus Model 856.
-K-PAK does not properly fit Ruger 6-shot revolvers
+K-PAK does not fit the Ruger SP100.

-Q: Why does K-PAK cost more than your J-frame speedloaders?
+Q: Why do K-PAK and J-CLIP-R cost more than your J-frame speedloaders?

-A: The manufacturing cost of the K size speed loaders is more than the J size reloaders.
+A: The manufacturing cost of the K-frame size and LCR speedloaders is more than the J-frame size loaders.
 We tried to keep the price the same, but could not.
-The mold tooling cost and manufacturing time are each substantially more for K-PAK than for our 5-shot J-frame products.
+The mold tooling cost and manufacturing time are each substantially more for K-PAK than for our regular 5-shot J-frame products.